freddiehaddad/oxidized/docs/CONFIGURATION.md

 # Keep the preview viewport aligned with the source buffer
 scrollsync = true

+# Wrap long lines in the preview window only (independent from main editor "wrap")
+wrap = true

 # Inline/block math passthrough in the preview: "off" | "inline" | "block"
 math = "off"